scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 Currently deleting a validator is not possible.
 If you redelegate or unbond your self-delegations then your validator will become offline and all your delegators will start to unbond.

-## Changing your Validator's commission-rate
+## Changing your validator's commission-rate

 You are currently unable to modifiy the  `--commission-max-rate="0.20"` and `--commission-max-change-rate="0.01"` once intitially set, but modifying the commision-rate can be done using this:
 ```